Skip to main content

 $475.00 for pair

 Creamware is earthenware pottery made from a combination of white clay and calcined flint.
 It is marked by a distinct cream color, almost like light butter, and was first produced in England around 1740.
-Creamware is also linked to countries such as France, Italy, and …
+An important attribute that is appealing to creamware is that it …

 View Item >